tomodachii/tomodachii-blog/content/books/probabilistic-graphical-models/chapter-11-inference-as-optimization.md

 {{< /toggle >}}

 ### CTree-Optimize
+In calibrated clique tree, we get **marginal consistency** for free, however in a loopy graph, running message passing does not necessarily give calibrated beliefs.
+* Trick: even though consistency doesn't happen naturall $ \rightarrow $ force it by adding it as a **constraint** in the optimization problem.

 {{< define >}}
 **Find** $ Q = \\{ \beta_i : i \in V_{\mathcal{T}} \\} \cup \\{ \mu_{i,j} : (i-j) \in E_{\mathcal{T}} \\} $